alefranz/MELT/docs/guide.md

 ### Sample runtime matrix

 The core packages retain a `netstandard2.0` asset.
-Dedicated .NET 8 samples validate their minimum supported dependency baseline, while the default samples and core test suites run on .NET 10.
-The explicitly named `SampleWebApplication.Net9` sample and its integration tests remain only as a .NET 9 web compatibility variant; they are not the default target.
+Dedicated .NET 8 samples validate the minimum supported dependency baseline, while the default samples and core test suites run on .NET 10.
+The explicitly named `SampleWebApplication.Net9` sample and its integration tests cover the .NET 9 web compatibility variant; they are not the default target.

 ### MELT v2 migration and release notes